nsdrude-varigit/m4ctrl/README.md

 ## 1. Introduction
-This application is an example of controlling M4 core from A core: stop, start, deploy a new firmware for M4 into TCM.
+This application is an example of controlling M4 core from A core: stop, start, deploy a new firmware for M4 into TCM (and DDR for i.MX8MM).
 Depending on the used platform, the application can be only user space or to have a light component in kernel space and one in user space.

 Supported platforms: i.mx8qm and i.mx8qxp